avantifellows/curiosity_coach/teacher-summary-notes.md

 - Background processors reuse existing Brain calls to update caches, stamp `computed_at`, and surface failures without blocking API Gateway timeouts.
 - Frontend teacher views now show cached text immediately, poll job status, surface "last updated" timestamps, and allow manual refresh with graceful failure messaging.
 - **Hash calculation includes prompt version**: Both `_build_class_conversation_hash` and `_build_student_conversation_hash` now include the production prompt version (ID + created_at) in the hash.
 When teachers update prompts in the database, existing cached analyses automatically become stale and trigger a refresh, ensuring analyses always reflect the current prompt text.
+- **No duplicate jobs**: Backend now rejects duplicate job creation even when `force_refresh=true`.
+If a job is already running for the same analysis, return the existing job instead of spawning another.
+This prevents cost explosions from repeated "Refresh Analysis" clicks.
+- **Smarter UI feedback**: Frontend now uses an `isRefreshing` flag instead of optimistically setting `status='queued'`.
+This prevents jarring UX when backend returns `status='ready'` (hash unchanged) instead of queueing a job.
+Button shows "Refreshing..." text and is disabled during the API call, "Refreshing analysis…" indicator appears immediately.
+- **Known issue - BackgroundTasks timeouts**: Currently using FastAPI `BackgroundTasks` which blocks Lambda until complete, causing API Gateway 30s timeouts when analysis takes longer.
+Need to migrate to SQS-based queue (see `QueueService` in `src/queue/service.py`) where jobs are truly async and processed by separate workers.